-Major mutations in the protease gene are defined as those selected first in the presence of the drug or those substantially reducing drug susceptibility.
+Major mutations in the protease gene (positions in bold type) are defined as those selected first in the presence of the drug or those substantially reducing drug susceptibility.
 These mutations tend to be the primary contact residues for drug binding.